Language selection

 Q5.
 What are the benefits of this update to the Rehabilitation Services and Vocational Assistance Program delivery?

-• Services that are customized to each Veteran and family member’s unique background and needs, and strive for Indigenous or culturally sensitive approaches and methods.
+• Services that are customized to each Veteran and family member’s unique background and needs, and strive for culturally sensitive approaches and methods.

-• Continued access to rehabilitation services in your language of choice.
+• Continued access to rehabilitation services in your official language of choice.

-• 24/7 access to a participant portal, where Veterans and family members can submit claims, manage appointments and access resources and training.
+• 24/7 access to an online portal, where Veterans and family members can submit claims, manage appointments and access resources and training.

 • A trained Rehabilitation Service Specialist (RSS) to support Veterans, family members and Case Managers throughout the rehabilitation journey by coordinating appointments, processing claims for rehabilitation expenses, and gathering documentation for Case Manager.